qermon/lite/doc/usage.md

 `data/plugins` directory so that it is not automatically loaded.
 The plugin can then be loaded manually as needed by using the `require` function.

-Plugins can be downloaded from the [plugins repository](https://github.com/rxi/lite-plugins).
+Plugins can be downloaded from the [plugins repository](https://github.com/rxi/qite-plugins).

 ## Color Themes
-Colors themes in lite are lua modules which overwrite the color fields of lite's `core.style` module.
+Colors themes in qite are lua modules which overwrite the color fields of qite's `core.style` module.
 Color themes should be placed in the `data/user/colors` directory.